oliviascript/cipher-fund/README.md

 ## Overview

-**Zama Fund** is a next-generation crowdfunding platform that leverages Zama's FHEVM (Fully Homomorphic Encryption Virtual Machine) to enable confidential fundraising campaigns on the blockchain.
-Unlike traditional crowdfunding platforms where all donation amounts are publicly visible, Zama Fund encrypts donation data on-chain while still allowing computation and verification without revealing sensitive information.
+**Cipher Fund** is a next-generation crowdfunding platform that leverages Zama's FHEVM (Fully Homomorphic Encryption Virtual Machine) to enable confidential fundraising campaigns on the blockchain.
+Unlike traditional crowdfunding platforms where all donation amounts are publicly visible, Cipher Fund encrypts donation data on-chain while still allowing computation and verification without revealing sensitive information.

 The platform consists of:
 - **Smart Contracts**: Solidity contracts deployed on Sepolia testnet using FHEVM